 P.S.
 I made the earrings similar to the one I lost in the sea for my mother and a few rings of her dreams.
-As a psychologist, I now understand that regardless of me loving her gift, I also felt pity for her, that it’s me who wears the most beautiful jewellery in our family and not her.
-The uncomfortability of this situation made me subconsciously want to lose the earring to find the solution to the problem.
+As a psychologist, I now understand that regardless of me loving her gift, I also felt pity for her and that it was me wearing the most beautiful jewellery in our family, not her.
+The uncomfortability of this situation made me unconsciously want to lose the earring to find the solution to the problem later.

 When I graduated with a Masters degree in Psychology, I made a graduation gift for myself beyond my own or my mother's boldest imagination - a pair of stunning sapphire earrings with a diamond halo.
-I believe that dreams should always come true and we should never compromise on them.
+I believe that dreams should always come true without compromises.
 Now, with the jewellery brand, I made it my job to help others make their dreams come true without compromises too.

 Valeria's Secret - fundamentally different, with love xxx